-The child’s lawyer should familiarize the child client with the court room and process for testifying including the likelihood that the child’s lawyers for the parent or state will also ask questions to reduce potential harm to the child.
-The lawyer should also prepare the child for the possibility that the judge may render a decision against the child's wishes which will not be the child's fault.
+The child’s lawyer should familiarize the child client with the court room and process for testifying including the likelihood that the child’s lawyers will also ask questions to reduce potential harm to the child client.
+The child’s lawyer should also prepare the child client for the possibility that the judge may render a decision against the child client's wishes which will not be the child client's fault.

 The child’s lawyer should identify, locate and prepare all witnesses.